memorycircuits/syndb-docs/docs/guides/choose_dataset_license.md

 When sharing microscopy data derived datasets, selecting an appropriate license is crucial for ensuring the proper use and distribution of your work.
 Different licenses offer varying degrees of freedom and control over your data.
 Here, we outline some popular licenses, their key features, and considerations to help you choose the right one for your needs.

+## Considerations for Choosing a License

+- **Intended Use**: Determine whether you want your data to be used freely or with certain restrictions, such as non-commercial use only.
+- **Credit and Attribution**: Decide if you want to receive credit for your work and if it’s important for you to see how others are using your data.
+- **Derivative Works**: Consider whether you want derivative works to be allowed and if they should be shared under the same terms.
+- **Commercial Use**: Reflect on whether you want to permit commercial use of your data.
+Your institution may have specific policies regarding commercial use.

 ## Licenses

 The following are some common licenses used for sharing data on the web, which we also use on the SynDB platform.